The Event Planning Process

 - Newsletter Announcements: When completing the Publicity Request form on Community Property, you may enter text to be included in the weekly newsletter which is distributed via e-mail and posted on the school website each Monday.
 Submissions must be received no later than the the preceding Wednesday for Monday publication.

 - Flyers: When completing the Publicity Request form on Community Property, you will be able to upload a flyer (please add “FLYER” to the end of the file name).
-Upon approval, Alanna Bridgett (in the Dean’s suite) will print and stamp four (4) copies of the flyer and notify the Event Contact when they are ready for pickup.
+Upon approval, Sarah Greenblatt, director of communications, will print and stamp four (4) copies of the flyer and notify the Event Contact when they are ready for pickup.
 Drexel University policy dictates that flyers can only be posted in designated areas, which, in the law school building, include bulletin boards only, and is strictly limited to one flyer per floor.
 Flyers in unauthorized places, including all doors, elevators, and tables, as well as duplicate flyers on the same floor's bulletin board, will be removed.

 - Posters: When completing the Publicity Request form on Community Property, you will be able to upload a file for poster printing (please add “POSTER” to the end of the file name).
 Upon approval, Jerry Arrison (in room 130) will print the poster and notify the Event Contact when it is ready for pickup.
 Requests for posters must be made at least seven (7) full days prior to the event date.